canonical/serial-vault/README.md

 ### Working with React

-The frontend code could be found in `webapp-admin` directory.
+The frontend code can be found in `webapp-admin` directory.

 #### Building static assets locally